Al Pacino: 2019–present: Late career

 In 2024, Pacino starred in Modì, Three Days on the Wing of Madness, a film about Amedeo Modigliani, which he co-produced alongside Johnny Depp and Barry Navidi.
 The film is based on a play by Dennis McIntyre, which was previously adapted for the 2004 film of the same name.
 Principal photography commenced in September 2023.
-On March 10, 2024, Pacino presented the Academy Award for Best Picture at the 96th Academy Awards.
+On March 10, 2024, Pacino presented the Academy Award for Best Picture at the 96th Academy Awards, the third time he presented the Academy Award for Best Picture (first in 1995 with Robert de Niro and second in 1997).
+On October 15, 2024, Pacino released his bestselling memoir titled Sonny Boy with Penguin Press that covers his life from a challenging childhood in the South Bronx to becoming an iconic actor.